willghatch/vzsh/README.md

 Features
 ========

 Note that I've moved the snippet submodule [here](https://github.com/willghatch/zsh-snippets), and the zaw sources [here](https://github.com/willghatch/zsh-zaw-extras), hooks to zsh-hooks, and prompt to zsh-megaprompt.
+And now grml-funcs to willghatch/grml-funcs

 Keys
 ----